elementor/block-builder/readme.txt

 Elementor Blocks requires Gutenberg & Elementor to both be active on your site (after Gutenberg merges into WordPress 5, only an Elementor installation will be required).

 = How to Use Elementor Blocks? =

-* Install & Activate Elementor Blocks for Gutenberg
+1. Install & Activate Elementor Blocks for Gutenberg
-* In Gutenberg search for ‘Elementor Library’
+1. In Gutenberg search for ‘Elementor Library’
-* Choose an existing template or create a new one from scratch
+1. Choose an existing template or create a new one from scratch
-* Done!
-Now you can see the Elementor template you chose inside Gutenberg
+1. Done!
+Now you can see the Elementor template you chose previewed inside Gutenberg

 = Features =

-1. Insert Elementor blocks and templates in any area inside Gutenberg
+* Insert Elementor blocks and templates in any area inside Gutenberg
-1. Preview the template right inside the Gutenberg editor
+* Preview the template right inside the Gutenberg editor
-1. Edit any Elementor template right in the Gutenberg editor
+* Easy access to edit any Elementor template right from Gutenberg editor
-1. Choose from over 300+ pre-designed blocks & 100+ pre-designed pages
+* Choose from over 300+ pre-designed blocks & 100+ pre-designed pages
-1. Customize your Elementor blocks with unlimited design options
+* Customize your Elementor blocks with unlimited design options

 = Multilingual & RTL Supported =
 We’ve integrated RTL and multi-language support, so you get a translated panel right out of the box, and you can even add more languages by going to: [https://translate.wordpress.org/projects/wp-plugins/block-builder](https://translate.wordpress.org/projects/wp-plugins/block-builder)